Pseudopostega rotunda

 Pseudopostega rotunda is a moth of the family Opostegidae.
 It is found known from the lowland forest of the La Selva Biological Reserve in north-eastern Costa Rica, the Guanacaste Province in north-western Costa Rica and the Napo Province in east-central Ecuador.

 The length of the forewings is 1.9–2.1 mm.
-Adults are mostly white with white forewings marked with an elongate, slender, brown dorsal spot.
 Adults are on wing from mid-February to mid-June in Costa Rica and in January in Ecuador.